Synonyms and other taxonomic changes

 : this is probably not true and is based on lab experiments on rodents, not HUMANS!
 Please read this paper

 that shows their venom is not necrotic to human cells.

 : this, also, was based on lab experiments on rodents, not HUMANS.
-A Hobo spider hasn't even ever been verified as the culprit in any spider bites on humans, despite all the rumors and misconstrued information that you'll hear!
+A Hobo spider has never been verified as the culprit in any spider bites on humans, despite the rumors and misinformation.
 In the most recent literature, this spider is AGAIN shown to NOT BE MEDICALLY SIGNIFICANT.
 Please read this paper

 Moving most spiders to a new location (outside the house?) is not difficult.
 You will need: